 - 3. Enter an appropriate label for the VIP, e.g. WebCluster1. - 4.
 Set the IP Address field to the IP address of the VIP when active on the Primary appliance (the same address as added earlier in steps 3 & 4), e.g 10.1.3.80. - 5.
 Set the Secondary IP Address field to the IP address of the VIP when active on the Secondary appliance (same address added earlier in steps 3 & 4), e.g 10.1.3.81.

-To assign additional IP addresses to the appliance, use the WebUI option: Local Configuration > Network Interface Configuration.
-If an IP address is added, you'll also need to add the same IP address to the Network Interface on the load balancer VM via the Azure portal.
+Note To assign additional IP addresses to the appliance, use the WebUI option: Local to add the same IP address to the Network Interface on the load balancer VM via the Azure portal.